bluestacks/dev-ops-challenge/README.md

 2. We want to gather some basic statistics for our security team.
 They want to know the top 10 IP addresses that hit our web servers.

 Your task will be the following:
-Implement a script (use any language you want) to get the top 10 IP addresses out of an existing log file (attached) Save your script with no file extension
+Implement a script (use any language you want) to get the top 10 IP addresses out of an existing log file Save your script with no file extension
 It has to be an executable file there is no need for using arguments